Carla Guerrero

-Carla Valentina Guerrero Puelle (born 23 December 1987) is a Chilean footballer who plays as a defender for Club Universidad de Chile and the Chile women's national team.
+Carla Valentina Guerrero Puelle (born 23 December 1987) is a Chilean former footballer who played as a defender.
+She is nicknamed "La Jefa" (The Boss) due to her strong leadership in the pitch.

+Career

+In 2018, Guerrero joined Colombian club Santa Fe.

+She spent six consecutive seasons with Universidad de Chile from 2020 to 2025.

+In January 2026, Guerrero joined Universidad de Concepción.

+On 20 August 2026, Guerrero announced her retirement at the end of the 2026 season.

 International career

 Guerrero represented the Chile national futsal team in the 2015 Copa América de Futsal Femenina.

 Personal life

-She studied Physical Education at the Pontifical Catholic University of Valparaíso.
+Guerrero studied Physical Education at the Pontifical Catholic University of Valparaíso.

+She is a Universidad de Chile supporter.